The Executive meets once a month and makes key decisions within the policy and budgetary framework set by the Council.

 The key decisions expected to be taken by the Executive are published at least 28 days before the anticipated decision date in the Executive Work Programme.
 This also identifies any items likely to be considered in private.

-The Executive meetings are attended by the 10 Lead Members, which includes the Leader of the Council.
-For more information on Cherwell’s Lead Members click here.
+The Executive meetings are attended by the 10 Portfolio Holders, which includes the Leader of the Council.
+For more information on Cherwell’s Portfolio Holders click here.

 A key decision is a ‘significant’ decision that is legally within the power of the Council to make, is not precluded by statute from being made under Executive arrangements and is not otherwise retained for decision by Council or delegated to a Committee of Council or officer by the Council’s Constitution.